NijikawaSatoki/NijiManyFunctionCalculator/doc/main.md

 Which will it be?
 (Please enter your selection entirely in lowercase):
 ```

-This appears when you first start the program.
+This appears when you start the program.
 The title and author are on the first two lines.

 Next is the list of the currently implemented operations.